“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Nemo shook his head.
 “You wouldn’t understand.”

+Leo puffed out his chest.
 “So’s climbing past the clouds and using centipedes, but that ain’t stopping us.”
-Leo puffed out his chest.
-“Freedom means doing what you want, even if betas say you can’t.”

-“Sometimes freedom means knowing your limits,” said Nemo.
+“Freedom means setting your own limits,” said Nemo.

 Nemo blinked.
-“If the opportunity arose to torture children to death without consequences, would you consider it moral to do so?”
+“If the opportunity arose to torture a toddler to death without consequences, would you consider it an okay thing to do?”

 “Psh.
 Morality.
 It’d be my choice.”
 Nemo glared, so Leo folded his arms.
 “What kind of communo-fascist dictatorship are you imagining,” began Leo, almost promisingly, “where I can’t kill anyone, anywhere, in any way, for any reason or no reason at all?
 You don’t control me.
 What are you, some kind of Jew?”